Faelixx/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+### Controls

+- Use WASD keys to move your snake around the screen.
+- When running the development, give yourself a username by adding three initials to the `nod play.js` command.
+  - Example: `node play.js FLX` > Snake Username: FLX.
+- Type the following keys in game to chat with other players:
+  -   'f': "Say: 2 ez cuz",
+  -   'v': "Say: pog",
+  -   'x': 'Say: lol',
+  -   'r': "Say: (o′┏▽┓｀o)"
+    * Note: You can add your own chat canned messages by adding them to the keyChat object found in the constants.js file.
+    (Keep it classy! 🥊)